raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Functionality in regexen can be organized into a rough hierarchy.
 The base, or "Level 0" of the hierarchy is functionality provided by formal regular expressions.
 Everything we've written so far is at this base level.

 Level 1 of the hierarchy is functionality that can be directly implemented in terms of formal regular expressions.
-For example, regexen provde a `?` postfix operator that provides "zero or one" quantification, and a `+` postfix operator that provides "one or more" quantification.
+For example, regexen provide a `?` postfix operator that provides "zero or one" quantification, and a `+` postfix operator that provides "one or more" quantification.

 As we know from our implementation of the kleene star, "zero or one" can be implemented in a formal regular expression very easily.
 If `a` is a regular expression, `ε|a` is a regular expression that matches zero or one sentences that `a` accepts.
-So intuitively, a regex flavour that supprts the expression `a?` doesn't do anything we couldn't have done by hand with `ε|a`
+So intuitively, a regex flavour that supports the expression `a?` doesn't do anything we couldn't have done by hand with `ε|a`

 The same reasoning goes for `+`: If we have the kleene star (which ironically we implemented on top of one-or-more), we can always express "one or more" using catenation and the kleene star.
 If `a` is a regular expression, `aa*` is a regular expression that matches one or more sentences that `a` accepts.
 Again, a regex flavour supports the expression `a+` doesn't do anything we couldn't have done by hand with `aa*`.

 Level 2 of the hierarchy is functionality that cannot be directly implemented in terms of formal regular expressions, however it still compiles to finite-state recognizers.
-As we mentioned in the prelude, and will show later, for every finite-state recoognizer, there is an equivalent formal regular expression.
+As we mentioned in the prelude, and will show later, for every finite-state recognizer, there is an equivalent formal regular expression.

 So if a particular piece of functionality can be implemented as a finite-state recognizer, then it certainly can be implemented in terms of a formal regular expression, however compiling an expression to a finite-state machine and then deriving an equivalent formal regular expression is "going the long way 'round," and thus we classify such functionality as being directly implemented as a finite-state recognizer, and only indirectly implemented in terms of formal regular expressions.